 As mentioned before, some Summer and Winter phase VRHDs sport some very limited black.
 It exists as a delicate, filigree or tracery, one scale or less in width around some dorsal pattern elements.
 This black filigree, when present, is usually restricted to the anterior third of the snake.
-This is usually a deep, inky black with no dilution on younger animals but on older/larger animals it often appears as a medium to dark purple on its bleeding edges and areas where the dark pigment has been thinly applied.
+This is usually a deep, inky pigment with no dilution on younger animals but on older/larger animals it often appears as a medium to dark purple/blue.
 This rather delicate detailing lends a sophisticated polish to an already devastatingly beautiful animal.

 As stated earlier, normal Las Mimbres deppei can be quite variable in pattern.
 The genes responsible for the hypomelanism in the VRHD are evidently linked to genes that control pattern variability as well.
 This situation is not too unusual as pattern abnormalities are known to sometimes accompany hypomelanism in other reptiles.
 However, the VRHD take pattern variation to an all-time high.
 In fact, from what we have seen early on, VRHD seem to possess genetic "sets" or "families" of pattern variation.
 This project is still very much in its infancy and we are still on a journey of discovery with the pattern types.
 A few of the more common pattern types are described here with the list being nowhere near complete: